 - There is an effective vaccine available for the flu.
 There is no vaccine available for COVID-19, but development and testing are in progress.

 People aged 65 years and older and people of any age with serious underlying medical conditions may be at higher risk of severe illness from COVID-19.1 Preexisting medical conditions that increase the risk of serious illness include1,2:

 - Cardiovascular disease, hypertension (high blood pressure), and serious heart conditions

 - Liver disease

 - Chronic kidney disease and dialysis

 - Immunosuppression (bone marrow or organ transplantation, immune deficiencies, autoimmune diseases, poorly controlled HIV or AIDS, or long-term use of corticosteroids)

-People who are at high risk of serious illness with COVID-19 should practice good hand hygiene and social distancing to minimize their chance of contracting the new coronavirus.
+People who are at high risk of serious illness with COVID-19 should continue to wear face masks, practice social distancing, and use good hand hygiene to minimize their chance of contracting the virus that causes COVID-19.2